urbanairship/frock/README.md

 ### Notes

+- Middleware is currently only availabl for HTTP mocks.
 - Middleware is always called in the order it's defined in your `frockfile.json`, and can be either a local path to a module, or a `npm` installed module, same as a `frock` plugin